MDMarikar/WSHP/_my_collection/fever.md

 Beware and have low threshold to refer multiple repeat presentations with parental concern

 Expose appropriately every child for non blanching rash and review and document that a child is not meningitis

+Neonates are not to be trusted if you have any infection concerns have a low threshold for referral

 Always check for incomplete vaccination status and consider if the child is immunocompromised as they are in a higher risk category.
 Children with Down’s syndrome have increased risk for infections